Ice Breaker

 • Do I need to pay to use this site?

-No. The Cracks in the Ice toolkit is a free resource funded by the Australian Government Department of Health.
-It is designed to provide the community with accurate and up-to-date information and resources about crystal methamphetamine ('ice').
+No, Cracks in the Ice is a free resource funded by the Australian Government Department of Health, Disability and Ageing.
+It is designed to provide the community with evidence-based and up-to-date information and resources about crystal methamphetamine ('ice').

 • Do I need to pay to order booklets and brochures?